dotnet/runtime/docs/issues-pr-management.md

 ## How will labels be managed?
 There are few access controls, so in general everyone will have access - be a good global citizen.
 When in doubt ask the team manager that is responsible.
 ## What will be dotnet/runtime's branch policy?
 General guidance is to rarely create a direct branch within the repository and instead fork and create a branch.
+If any branch is created temporarily, it should be deleted as soon as the associated pull request is merged or closed.
+Any non-release branch is subject to deletion at any time.

 Branches are made for servicing releases and are managed centrally.
-Merging into these branches is monitored and managed centerally.
+Merging into these branches is monitored and managed centrally.

 The repositories in dotnet/runtime represent the bottom of the stack for .NET Core.
 As such, these repositories often lock down before the rest of .NET Core at the end of a release.
 The general policy will be that all code within dotnet/runtime will align in their lockdown dates and policies.
 ## What is dotnet/runtime's mirror policy?